MicrosoftDocs/machine-learning-server-docs/microsoft-r/pemar/packagehelp/RevoPemaR-package.md

 ---

  #`RevoPemaR-package`:  RevoPemaR: Parallel External Memory Algorithms in R

  Applies to version 8.0.3 of package RevoPemaR.

  ##Description

 A package that provides a framework for creating Parallel External Memory Algorithms in R using R Reference Classes.

 When used with the **RevoScaleR** package, analyses can be distributed automatically on Hadoop clusters using Cloudera's CDH or Hortonworks' HDP, Teradata appliances, IBM Platform Computing LSF clusters, and Windows HPC Server clusters.
+For additional documentation, see [Get started with PemaR functions in Microsoft R](../pemar-getting-started.md).

  ##Details